-- Those already having had several years of vocational ministry experience who desire further theological study in order to be better prepared for the pastoral role.
+Those already having had several years of vocational ministry experience who desire further theological study in order to be better prepared for a chaplaincy role.

 This is a terminal degree program for those who do not plan to pursue a Doctor of Ministry degree in the future.